 Title:

-Date: Allotted Time Frame:
+Date: Allotted Time Frai me:

 Type/s of Play

-1

 Learning Objectives 1) Learning Activities 1)

-, ,

 2) 2)

 3) 3)

-What Learning Outcomes do you L ake the Transfer of How will you assess students?
+What Learning Outcomes do you expect to achieve?
+1) How will you ma Learning into yo 1) ike the Transfer of ur classroom?
+How will you assess students?

-expect to achieve?
-1) Learning into yo 1) ur classroom?
 1)

-, ,

 2) 2) 2)

 3) 3) 3)

 How will you involve parents?
-How will you include Diversity?
+How will you inc lude Diversity?
 How will you include ALL students?

-Title.

 Title:

 Date: Allotted Time Frame:

 Which of the Five Senses are incorporated?
-Which Learning Styles will you use?
-Multiple Intelligences: Learning Styles
+1) Which Learning Styles will you use?
+1) Visual Multiple Intelligences: Learning Styles

-1) 1) Visual cearring styles

 2)

 3) 2) Auditory

 4)

 5) 3) Kinesthetic

 Activities Activities Activities